-The lodge is a place of discovery and wonder, delightfully and capturing the spirit of the delta to become a place where guests can explore even as they relax and unwind after a day’s safari.
+The lodge is a place of discovery and wonder, delightfully capturing the spirit of the delta and becoming a place where guests can explore even as they relax and unwind after a day’s safari.

 The Untouched Beauty of the Okavango